 3. Do not compete with people – If we want to make a good impression on others, the most effective way is to let them know that we are impressed by them, but when we compete with them, they are firmly convinced that we are fools.

-4. Know when to correct others – when we correct or contradict others, it is not for the purpose of settling any real problems but to increase our feeling of importance.
+4. Know when to correct others – When we correct or contradict others, it is not to settle any real problems but to increase our feeling of importance.
 But ask yourself does it make any real difference whether they are right or wrong?
 Don’t try to win all the battles.

-Just as we can make people enthusiastic with our enthusiasm, we can give people confidence in us by acting confidently.
+Just as we can make people enthusiastic, we can give people confidence in us by acting confidently.
 If we believe in ourselves and act as if we believe in ourselves, others will believe in us.

-Confidence has a way of showing itself in certain ways.
-We may never realize why we have confidence in a certain person; subconsciously, we all judge others by following signs and clues:
+Confidence has a way of showing itself in specific ways.
+We may never realize why we have confidence in a particular person; subconsciously, we all judge others by following signs and clues:

-1. Watch your movements, because our physical movements reflect our mental attitudes – when someone walks with drooping shoulders, we think their burdens are too heavy to bear.
+1. Watch your movements – because our physical movements reflect our mental attitudes – when someone walks with drooping shoulders, we think their burdens are too heavy to bear.
 They seem to carry the weight of discouragement and despair.
 A confident person steps out boldly.
-Their shoulders are back, and their eyes are looking out and up to a goal, they feel certain that they can attain.
+Their shoulders are back, and their eyes look out and up to a goal they feel confident they can attain.

 2. Your tattle tale handshake – A person with a limp, dishrag handshake is low on self-confidence.
-The bone crusher is apt to be compensating for a lack of self-esteem.
-The firm handshake with just a little squeeze says, ‘I have got a firm grasp of things’ and denotes self-confidence .
+The bone crusher is apt to be compensating for lack of self-esteem.
+The firm handshake with just a little squeeze says, ‘I have got a firm grasp of things’ and denotes self-confidence.

-4. Use the magic switch of a smile – A real sincere smile turns on a friendly feeling in others.
+4. Use the magic switch of a smile – A genuine, sincere smile turns on a friendly feeling in others.
 Smile from within, not just with facial expressions.
-We all are blessed with a good smile, and we must let it out.
+We all are blessed with a good smile and must let it out.

-The manner in which we approach others, our first words, and our actions set the tone for the entire encounter.
+How we approach others, our first words and our actions set the tone for the entire encounter.
 If we are discussing business, start off in a business-like tone.
-If you wish to be informal, begin in an informal manner .
+If you wish to be informal, begin informally.